sunfounder/arduino_starter_kit/docs/source/6_blink_led.rst

 6. Blink LED
 ======================
-Welcome to this lesson, you'll learn to manipulate the digital pins of the R3 board to programmatically control an LED—turning it on and off without manual intervention, a skill fundamental to both home and industrial electronics applications.
+Welcome to this lesson, you'll learn to manipulate the digital pins of the Arduino Uno R3 to programmatically control an LED—turning it on and off without manual intervention, a skill fundamental to both home and industrial electronics applications.

 In this lesson, you will learn to:

 * Create and save sketches using the Arduino IDE.
 * Use ``pinMode()`` and ``digitalWrite()`` functions to control circuit elements.
-* Upload sketches to the R3 board and understand their real-time effects.
+* Upload sketches to the Arduino Uno R3 and understand their real-time effects.
 * Implement ``delay()`` in sketches to manage circuit behaviors.

 By the end of this lesson, you will be able to build a circuit that not only lights up an LED but also makes it blink at intervals you set, giving you a basic understanding of how software interacts with hardware.